bixcop18/module_3_intro_NGS/exploremappingresults.md

 ```
 samtools view file.bam > file.sam
 ```
-Use options –h and –H to deal with the header
+Use options –h and –H to deal with the header, this indicates that the header should be put into the SAM file (contains information about the number of chromosomes etc.)